sourari/Physical-Chemistry/TDSE1.md

 # Time Dependent Schroedinger Equation:

-So far in our analysis we have only been looking at the spacial dependence of our eigenvectors, $\psi(x)$.
-To understand the behavior of any real quantum system we have to determine both it spacial and time dependence.
+So far in our analysis we have only been looking at the spatial dependence of our eigenvectors, $\psi(x)$.
+To understand the behavior of any real quantum system we have to determine both it spatial and time dependence.
 This means that we have to find the complete wavefunction, $\Psi(x,t)$.
 To do so we have to solve the time dependent Schroedinger equation, TDSE:
 <p align="center"> $H \Psi(x,t)= i \hbar \frac{\partial}{\partial t} \Psi(x,t)$, </p>
 where the Hamiltonian operator $H$ is still the sum of the potential and kinetic energy and $i$ is the complex number defined as $i=\sqrt{-1}$ ([click here](/complexnumbers.md) for a quick refresher on complex numbers).
 In this derivation we are adopting the position basis for our energy eigenvectors, meaning that the Hamiltonian is also expressed in the position basis.

-The TDSE cannot be analytically solved unless we can separate it into a time dependent term and a spacial dependent term.
+The TDSE cannot be analytically solved unless we can separate it into a time dependent term and a spatial dependent term.
 To do this, we need the help of an old trick called separation of variable technique where we can write the total wavefunction as:

 <p align="center">  $\Psi(x,t)= \psi(x) T(t) $, </p>
 where $\psi(x)$ is in the set of the solutions to the time independent Schroedinger equation $\{ {\psi(x)}_n \}$.